Eckersley, R. 2018. Getting to the heart of democracy's decline. Pearls & Irritations, 16 October. Article

-Eckersley, R. 2017.
-Closing the gap between the science and politics of progress: Science’s greatest challenge? (preprint of paper under review).
+Eckersley, R. 2018.
+Closing the gap between the science and politics of progress: Science’s greatest challenge.
+Social Indicators Research.
 Paper.

 Eckersley, R. 2017.
 Quality of life much more than standard of living.
 Online Opinion, 2 October.
 Article.